Promo code SPRING2022 will be automatically applied at checkout!

 • Dry mouth

-If you experience any or all of these symptoms, seek care right away.
-You may also want to follow up with your healthcare provider frequently to monitor your blood sugar levels.
+If you experience any or all of these symptoms, consult a healthcare professional.
+You may also want to follow up by monitoring your blood sugar levels in between consultations.

 Treatment for Seizures Caused by Hyperglycemia